alexheinle/alexheinle-travelWebsite/_posts/2018-03-27-spain-post.md

 From bullfights to Flamenco music, this country is a MUST SEE!

+Follow along as I tell you about my travels through 5 different cities in Spain.

 First stop, BARCELONA

 <a href="https://parkguell.barcelona/en/home-en">Park Güell</a> is a top